 In choosing subject matter, I focus on scenes that I find aesthetically pleasing and joyful.
 Harbors and beaches, gardens and greenhouses, and bicyclists and ballerinas provide an opportunity to express emotion through color.
 Painters who use color to convey emotions—Bonnard, Vuillard, Derain, Van Gogh, Nolde, and Matisse—inspire my work.

-Besides painting, I enjoy following the accomplishments of my two children: Caley, a marketing manager at Amazon; and Skyler, a real estate lawyer in Los Angeles.
+Besides painting, I enjoy following the accomplishments of my two children: Caley, the Director of Site Merchandising at Microsoft; and Skyler, a real estate lawyer with DLS Piper in San Diego.
 I also feel gratitude for my wife Patty who is my best critic and supporter.